fourTheorem/cross-account-eventbridge/blog/cross-account-eventbridge.md

 ## Why do we need a global bus _and_ local buses?

 You might ask why services can't send events to their local bus instead of the global bus.
 Since each service receives events from their local bus, should it not publish there too?
 Apart from adding an additional layer, it's simply not possible with EventBridge.
 You cannot have events transitively routed to a third bus (`local -> global -> local`).
-Only one cross-account target is allowed in the chain (`global -> local`)
+Only one cross-account target is allowed in the chain (`global -> local`).
+This is covered in the [EventBridge documentation](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-cross-account.html):

+> “If a receiver account sets up a rule that sends events received from a sender account on to a third account, these events are not sent to the third account.”

 You might also wonder why we can't get rid of the local buses altogether and just have the global bus, letting all services send and receive events to and from it.
 There are two main reasons against this approach.
 To receive messages from a bus in another account, you would have to create rules in another account's bus for every pattern you want to match.
 This is not a clean separation of concerns.
 Secondly, even if you did create rules in the global bus, you cannot invoke any cross-account target with an EventBridge rule, say, a Lambda function, you can only target another EventBridge bus in another account.

 ## Cross-account EventBridge backbone example

-Let's start with an example using an eCommerce use case.
+Let's return to our eCommerce use case.
 Our application has two services - the Order Service and the Delivery Service.
+In a real world scenario, these systems have sufficient features and logic, so it's warranted to separate them in different account.
 There is a logical link between orders and the delivery of products being fulfilled, but these are regarded as separate services that should not be tightly coupled.

 - When orders are created, we want the delivery service to be notified.
 - When deliveries are sent, we want to update orders accordingly.